davismwhaley/gravityspy-glitch-explorer/README.md

 - **UMAP** to project them into a meaningful 2D morphology space
 - **HDBSCAN** to identify subclusters and outlier structures

-this tool allows users to:
+This tool allows users to:

 - Explore glitch morphology visually
 - Hover over each point to view the actual spectrogram